By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 We’ll also cover the personal injury compensation levels associated with ear injuries.
 However, it’s worth remembering that every claim is unique so the only way you’ll know the true amount of compensation you could receive is by speaking with a member of our team.

-Before that though, it’s work checking if you could be eligible to make a claim.
+Before that though, it’s worth checking if you could be eligible to make a claim.
 See if you can answer yes to the following questions (which a personal injury solicitor is likely to ask):

 - Did an accident happen which wasn’t your fault?